terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 The to last buttons are disbled, more about that later.

+# Run the first version of your app

 It is always wise to often test that you have done everything right.
 To actually see our FactsVie, open `MainPage.xaml` and add `<local:FactsView></local:FactsView>` right after the comment `<!-- Place new controls here -->`.
 Also, to make it